Creating a Career Development Plan: Tips and Strategies

 Outline an action Plan

-After developing your short-term individual career plan, you should create an actionable plan of the steps needed to reach each target.
+After you’ve developed your short-term career development plan, develop an actionable list of steps that you must take to meet each desired goal.

-A plan of action outlines the specific training programs, learning resources including coaching sessions and mentors who can aid in the process of professional development.
+A plan of action outlines the specific education programs, learning resources and coaching sessions, as well as supportive mentors that aid in the growth of your professional.

 Implement Your Plan

-The final step is to implement the career development plan.
-This includes assessing your how you are progressing and altering your strategy when necessary.
-Continuously reviewing progress helps you stay focused on what works for your personal development and offers opportunities to reflect on challenges faced in the past.
+The final step is to implement the career development strategy.
+This includes assessing your progress and modifying your journey when necessary.
+Continuously reviewing progress helps you focus on what works best for you in terms of personal growth and offers opportunities to think about the challenges you have faced so far.

-Spend time on yourself each week.
-Make sure to spend a minimum of hours a week on the personal growth goals outlined – this could involve attending classes or discussions within your region of work or trying new methods of working regularly.
+Invest time in oneself completely each week.
+At a minimum, you should dedicate a couple of hours a week on personal growth goals outlined – this could include attending classes or discussions within your region of work, or experimenting with creative methods at work regularly.

 | Benefits of Creating a Career Development Plan |